 Enjoy unlimited train and bus rides on Japan’s largest transportation network.
 Available for 7, 14, or 21 days of travel.

-Safety in Tokyo
+Staying Safe in Tokyo

 Tokyo is one of the safest cities on the planet.
 Honestly, you have very little to be concerned with when you travel to Tokyo.
 Even petty crimes like pick-pocketing aren’t really an issue in the Japanese capital.
 That being said, you should still exercise the same common sense you would anywhere else.
 You can read our specific tips in our Tokyo Safety Guide.